Alpha Lambda Delta/Phi Eta Sigma (ALDPES)

 BBC: Buckeye Book Community

 Each summer, the first-year class forms what may be the largest book club in the nation: the Buckeye Book Community.
 Students get their reading assignments at orientation, complete the reading at their leisure over the summer, and return to campus prepared to discuss and analyze what they have read—and often meet the authors.
-Past selections include Elizabeth Moon’s The Speed of Dark, Homer Hickam’s Rocket Boys, Eric Scholosser’s Fast Food Nation, Barbara Ehrenreich’s Nickel and Dimed, and Elie Weisel’s Night.
+Past selections include Eric Scholosser’s Fast Food Nation, Barbara Ehrenreich’s Nickel and Dimed, Elie Weisel’s Night, Colin Beavan's No Impact Man, Warren St. John's Outcasts United, and Rebecca Skloot's The Immortal Life of Henrietta Lacks.

 Buckeyes Beyond Ohio lunches